CaothicPechan/CaothicPechan/README.md

 - 🤝 I’m looking for help with **AI**

-- 💬 Ask me about **GCP, AWS, Azure, Python, VueJS, Data Engineering and Analytics**
+- 💬 Ask me about **GCP, AWS, Azure, Python, ML, Gen AI, Data Engineering and Analytics**

 - 📫 How to reach me **rulisesmendoza@gmail.com**